jsbueno/extradeco/README.md

-## NAME
-    extradeco
+## extradeco

 ###   parametrized(flat_decorator)

 A super-flatter decorator decorator!

-        One is supposed to decorate what would be your inner "wrapper" function in a decorator with "paramterized".
+One is supposed to decorate what would be your inner "wrapper" function in a decorator with "parametrized".
 That "wrapper" can now be used as a paramterized decorator with extra parameters whatever parameters it takes when decorating are passed along with the func object when the func itself is called - "*args" and "**kwargs" arguments should be passed down in the call to the original `func`.

 ### Example of use: